ThirtyVercent/VIC/README.md

 or change the number

-whatever you need to do I don't really care.
+whatever you need to do

+RAISING THE NUMBER WILL INCREASE THE FPS LIMIT
+THE HIGHER THE FPS LIMIT --- THE HIGHER FPS --- THE BIGGER THE PERFORMANCE PENALTY TO THE SYSTEM THAT IS RUNNING THESE
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

 WARNING WARNING WARNING

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-WHEN RUNNING STARTVRC.bat DO NOT    I REPEAT    DO NOT SKIP THE TIMER
+WHEN RUNNING DEFAULT.bat or NONDEFAULT.bat DO NOT !!!!!I REPEAT!!!!
+DO NOT SKIP THE TIMER

-IT IS THERE TO MAKE SURE THE EAC INSTANCES DONT OVERLAP
+IT IS THERE TO MAKE SURE THE EAC INSTANCES DON'T OVERLAP

-IF SKIPPED, THE EAC INSTANCE WILL COME BACK WITH ERROR 30005 COULD NOT WRITE FILE 32
+IF SKIPPED, THE EAC INSTANCE WILL COME BACK WITH ERROR 30005 COULD NOT WRITE FILE 32 or WON'T START AT ALL!

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------